ahatoum/SCCmec-Anti-Phage-Defenses/README.md

 The `SnailAnalyzerFull` class is the core of the pipeline, orchestrating a multi-step analysis that generates the polar plot and other results.
 Once properly initialized as an instance of the class, it is meant to be run sequentially, step by step, as the names of the methods suggest.

-1. First generate a json file that looks like the example at the end of this read me file
+1. First generate a json file that looks like the example at the end of this README file
-2. Create a "accession_list.txt" file that contains the accession numbers of the genomes you want to analyze, and place it in the directory specified in the json file.
+2. Create a "accession_list.txt" file (i.e. list_aureus.txt, list_epidermidis.txt.
+They need to be renamed to accession_list.txt) that contains the accession numbers of the genomes you want to analyze, and place it in the directory specified in the json file.

 An example would be to append the following at the end of the main script, and run it by enabling the desired steps (i.e. uncommenting them):